-Familiarize kids with a few frequently used adverbs and demonstrate their function by using them in sentences.
+Familiarize 2nd grade and 3rd grade kids with a few frequently used adverbs and demonstrate their function by using them in sentences.

 Use appropriate spelling rules to form the degrees of adverbs and complete the table with the positive, comparative and superlative degrees of each adverb.